gjwdyk/Notes-K8s/NGINX/README.md

 ## When SKIPPING Building/Compiling NGINX+ KIC Container Image

-When you select to SKIP building/compiling the NGINX+ KIC container image, you do NOT need to supply the:
+When you select to SKIP building/compiling the NGINX+ KIC container image, you do NOT need to supply the below parameters:
 - [ ] NGINX+ Repository Certificate (NGINXRepositoryCertificate)
 - [ ] NGINX+ Repository Private Key (NGINXRepositoryPrivateKey)
 - [ ] Repository (Docker Hub) User ID (DockerHubUserID)